malvikasharan/APRICOT/README.md

 ###classify
 Quick help: `python3 APRICOT/bin/apricot classify -h`

-This subcommand classifies the resulting domain information of the selected queries by using the user-provided keys for classification using --Cl flag in the subcommand 'keywords'.
+This subcommand classifies the resulting domain information of the selected queries by using the *result classification terms* (provided in the subcommand 'keywords').

 ````
 usage: apricot classify [-h] [--analysis_path ANALYSIS_PATH]